 - Finds spending time in large crowds or groups to be exhausting

 In many classrooms, a large portion of the school day is centered on group activities.
-In order to provide a balance that suits both extroverted and introverted learners, teachers can coordinate both small group and individual activities.
+To provide a balance that suits both extroverted and introverted learners, teachers can coordinate both small group and individual activities.

 Also important to note: teachers should exercise patience, especially when it comes to introverted students.
 If they are called upon in class to answer a problem, it may take them a bit longer as they are probably carefully assessing and evaluating their response.
 Giving them the appropriate time to think quietly will help encourage the student’s logical learning style.
 Extreme introverts may benefit from help during sessions with a school counselor.
-As part of the curriculum in a Master’s in School Counseling program, strategies are taught to help students with different learning styles succeed in the classroom.
+As part of the Master’s in School Counseling program curriculum, strategies are taught to help students with different learning styles succeed in the classroom.

-If you want to encourage introverts and extroverts at the same time, one strategy that has proven effective is to have the class “think-pair-share” which means that after the teacher asks a question, students turn to their partner, sharing their answers with each other rather than having to speak in front of the whole class.
+If you want to encourage introverts and extroverts simultaneously, one strategy that has proven effective is to have the class “think-pair-share,” which means that after the teacher asks a question, students share with their partner rather than having to speak in front of the whole class.
 In addition, you can implement a journal time where students can write down stories and give them time to work independently.

-On the other hand, extroverts are typically energetic, social individuals whose energy source comes from being around other people.
+On the other hand, extroverts are typically energetic, social individuals whose energy source comes from being around other people at school.
 These students are expressive and tend to have many friends.
-It’s important to address their needs as well.
-Try group projects where 1-2 students lead, or try voluntary storytelling.
+It’s essential to address their needs as well.
+Try group projects where 1-2 students lead or try voluntary storytelling.

-Extroverted children thrive when working in collaborative groups, and they enjoy class discussions as well.
+Extroverted people thrive when working in collaborative groups, and they enjoy class discussions as well.
 Class activities can help cater to this learning style.
 As students get older, middle school and high schools provide additional outlets for students of either learning style to feel more comfortable.
-Students are able to have more flexibility in their schedules and curriculum.
-So if the extroverted student wants to explore their verbal learning style they can take classes like debate.
+Students can have more flexibility in their school schedules and curriculum.
+So if the extroverted student wants to explore their verbal learning style, they can take classes like debate.
 For introverted learners who want to focus on their visual learning style, they can take art or ceramics.

-At the end of the day, we want to recognize the unique needs of these two distinct groups in terms of their learning style preferences and strengths.
-But we also want to realize that in many cases, students sit somewhere along the spectrum, and not at the polar ends.
-It’s important to incorporate learning activities that address the needs of introverts and extroverts alike so that you can have a balanced classroom where real learning takes place by all.
+At the end of the day, we want to recognize these two distinct groups’ unique needs in terms of their learning style preferences and strengths.
+But we also realize that most students sit somewhere along the spectrum and not at the polar ends.
+Introverted extroverts learn from a combination of both styles.
+It’s important to incorporate learning activities that address the needs of introverted and extroverted students alike to have a balanced classroom where real learning takes place by all.